vteamops/my-docs/docs/vmware_docs/VMwareAutomation/install-powercli.md

 > ⚠️ **Before you begin:**
 > It is recommended to have prior knowledge of PowerShell and basic programming or business logic concepts before proceeding with this documentation.

 VMware PowerCLI is a set of PowerShell modules for managing and automating VMware environments.
-Installing PowerCLI on Windows is straightforward and can be done using PowerShell's built-in module management commands.
+Installing PowerCLI on Windows is straightforward and can be done using PowerShell's built-in method module management commands.

 ---